labdao/docs/docs/protein-folding/overview.md

 sidebar_position: 1
 ---
 ## What is Protein Folding?
-Protein folding is a process, whereby a protein's chain of amino acids is "folded" into a 3D structure.
+Protein folding is the process of using a protein's chain of amino acids to predict or "fold" its 3D structure.

-The structure of a protein affects its function.
-The structure determines which channels, receptors, and binding sites are exposed - thus affecting how the protein interacts with other proteins and molecules.

-Predicting the 3D structure for a given protein is an important task in modern drug discovery.
+The structure of a protein determines its function.
+As a consequence, predicting the 3D structure for a given protein is an important task in modern drug discovery.
 It helps scientists to:

 * Understand a particular protein, which may have been identified as a possible drug target.
 * Explore potential medicines that might bind to the protein (e.g. by performing [small molecule binding](https://docs.labdao.xyz/small-molecule-binding/overview) experiments).